Usemedim/EmployeeHub/README.md

 • You can monitor employees' total annual leave and sick leave usage.
 • You can print summary information into an excel file.
 5. Filtering and Searching:
 • You can filter the employee list by name, position or status.
-This allows them to find a specific employee or groups more easily.# Code sample goes here
+This allows them to find a specific employee or groups more easily.

 Explanation: